StefanPfeiffer80/FASPA.github.io/README.md

 3. USEARCH will be sent to you by mail as an executable file.
 4. Copy the USEARCH file into the order where you want to perform your analysis.
 5. Rename the USEARCH file to "US_10_240" by typing "mv usearch10.0.240_i86osx32 US_10_240" or just rename the file in the GUI.
-6. Run the command ""chmod +x US_10_240" and type in your password to make the file executable
+6. Run the command ""chmod +x US_10_240" and type in your password to make the file executable.

 **VSEARCH installation**
-Open a terminal and copy paste the text in the box.
+Open a terminal and copy & paste the text in the box.
 Keep in mind that you need admin rights to install VSEARCH.
 VSEARCH is updated quite frequently.
 Thus I recommend to follow the installation instructions at the VSEARCH homepage (https://github.com/torognes/vsearch).

 **16S database for taxonomic assignment**
 FASPA by default uses the RDP_16S_v16 which is also a recommendation for the SINTAX classifier used in FASPA.
 To download the training set, you can go to the USEARCH homepage: https://www.drive5.com/usearch/manual/sintax_downloads.html.